 In addition to individual services, patients who have type 2 diabetes may also access MBS items 81100 to 81125 which provide group allied health services.
-Patients only need to have MBS item 721 or 723 in place to be eligible for the group services.
+Patients only need to have MBS item 721 or 723 of a Health Care Home shared care plan in place to be eligible for the group services.